acharyasreej/vm-imgreg-operator-api-old/hack/samples/README.md

 # Sample Code

-Sample code demonstrating how to use the vm-operator-api in your project
+Sample code demonstrating how to use the vm-imgreg-operator-api in your project

 ## Prerequisites

-The sample code sets up a local Kubernetes cluster and populates it with vm-operator-api CRD types.
+The sample code sets up a local Kubernetes cluster and populates it with vm-imgreg-operator-api CRD types.
 In order to successfully run the samples, these types need to be generated with `make generate-manifests` in the project root.
 This is also done automatically if you run `make all` in the samples directory.